 Spinning records as a disc jockey sounded totally slay.
 The Karaoke gig wasn’t giving him enough exposure, and he wanted the O’Toole name up in bright lights.
 He could get what he wanted with Lionheart.
 Ottis was the King of Karaoke, but bud only wanted it to be a side-hustle.
 The Rude Native’s Karaoke was only a temporary business.

 Ottis paid the receipt for dinner and drinks.
 He ended up rushing out of the funky-cool, high-priced bistro, getting into his car, racing out of the parking lot.
 Driving home in a rusty, over-hyped 2004 Pontiac Grand Am wearing a big smile, he couldn’t believe it.
 He figured he’d stumbled on good luck, and it almost made him hysterical.
 Ottis really practiced talking to himself in the rear-view mirror using a fake Mexican accent.
-He tried too hard, but it was alright.
+He tried a little too hard and was delusional, but it was alright.
+His big idea to add Señor Quintante into the mix was fine, but a little over the top.

-He stopped at the Burger King on the way home and went around the drive-through then ordered at the window: a nice, big, juicy, flame-broiled Whopper.
-He used his smooth new voice to place the order.
-The drive-through airhead attendant handed him two Whoppers with a smile.
-If she wasn’t ugly… he thought about it, but he could tell by her voice she was wretched-gross, he would have taken down her number.
+He stopped at the Burger King on the way home and went around the drive-through then ordered at the window: a new Taco Trio and one flame-broiled Whopper.
+Ottis used his smooth new voice to place the order.
+The voice was raspy and only got louder, sounding more Portuguese than Spanish.
+The drive-through airhead attendant handed him six Whoppers with a smile.
+If she wasn’t ugly… he thought about it, but amigo-bro just knew by her voice she was wretched-gross, he would have taken down her number.
 But he realized he could pull off his own deep, sexy fresh voice.
-He understood his talents, and knew the hardest part was using them for profit.
-It had to be perfect.
+He knew his talents, knew the hardest part was using the skills for profit.
+It had to be mucha buena.

-He took a catnap, looked over the contract again, then fell asleep and woke up the next morning hungover, but ready to finish the deal.
+He took a catnap, glanced over the contract again, then fell asleep and woke up the next morning hungover, but ready to finish the bogus deal.
 He drove out to Johnny’s basement garage that morning and returned the documents.
 It wasn’t hard to find his place in the community.
 He was expecting Johnny to answer the door naked or something, but no one was there.
 The neighborhood seemed deserted.
-He dropped off the gooey documents in his mailbox and texted Johnny with Petra’s number because it was the only other stipulation, or so he thought.
+He dropped off the gooey documents in his mailbox and texted Johnny with Petra’s number because it was the only other stipulation, or, at least, so he thought.

 Who wouldn’t want to get paid spinning records and working for radio?